-If a buyer comes through a buyers’ agent (most likely because of the brokerage database) and the FSBO seller accepts an offer from a represented buyer, the seller will have to pay the buyer’s agent commission he agreed to offer in RLS.
+If a buyer comes through a buyers’ agent (most likely because of the brokerage database) and the FSBO seller accepts an offer from a represented buyer, the seller will have to pay the buyer’s agent commission he agreed to offer in the REBNY RLS.
 However, if the ultimate buyer is an unrepresented buyer, the seller has lucked out and ends up paying no percentage points in brokerage commissions.

 Now this seems like a clever idea and an easy way for a broker short on listings to drum up some business, appear to have more listings and make a quick buck upfront for some data entry work.

 However, a flat fee MLS listing in NYC continues to be a rarity.
 Why?

 Let’s first review some of the upsides for agents:

 Agents get exposure and the appearance of success with their listings all over the web

 Agents make some cash upfront for inputting the NYC flat-fee MLS listings